ashish2024/ashish-pf1/README.md

 👩🏻‍🎓 Studied [Computer Science] at Veltech University, Chennai. <br/>

-💭 Currently learning about <!--Data analytics and Data vizualization.-->
+💭 Currently learning about Python. <!--Data analytics and Data vizualization.-->

 📫 How to reach me **ashwork315@gmail.com**